nauman-tariq/nauman-tariq/README.md

 ## 🧑‍💻 About Me

-- 🎓 Bachelor's in Software Engineering
+Bachelor’s degree in Software Engineering

-- 💼 4+ years of professional development experience
+4+ years of professional development experience

+Top-rated freelance developer with strong client retention

+Experience with web, mobile, AI, and data-driven applications

-- 🌍 Worked with local & international clients
+Worked with local and international clients, including large tech-focused organizations

-- 📱 Mobile Apps (Flutter / Android / iOS)
-- 🌐 Web Apps (Frontend & Backend)
+Hands-on experience in AI, data science, and technical research

-- 🧠 Strong focus on clean architecture & performance
+Focus on clean architecture, scalability, and performance

+Strong communication and full-cycle development support

 ---